 In putting together this roundup, we’ve checked out a lot of freebie listings websites.
 Not many of them match the quality of Free Stuff Times: It boasts a clean layout, doesn’t spam you with ads, researches its offers, and presents the listings in a straightforward way.
 The deals encompass both digital and physical products.

 At the time of writing, we found a variety of free items on the site, including ebooks, food samples, clothing, pet toys, magazines, and beauty products.
 While you’re browsing, don’t worry about a deal expiring—if that happens, the site makes it clear, so you won’t get your hopes up.

 One of the ways Free Stuff Times stands out is in its weekly summaries.
 These put every recent update into an easily digestible list, allowing you to quickly find new deals.

 While the aforementioned sites specialize in physical items, you can also pick up a ton of free digital files online.

-If you're hunting for free music, this can be harder to find, since musicians (understandably) want to earn money for their work.
-However, YouTube has a huge number of music videos you can watch for free, as long as you don't mind the odd pre-roll ad.
-SoundCloud is another repository of free music, although you're more likely to find unsigned bands than big-name artists.
+Free music can be harder to find, since musicians (understandably) want to earn money for their work.
+However, YouTube has a huge number of music videos you can watch for free, as long as you don’t mind the odd pre-roll ad.
+SoundCloud is another repository of free music, though you’re more likely to find unsigned bands than big-name artists.

 Last but not least, you can find giveaways and competitions when you search the #freestuff hashtag on Twitter.
 Not all of the results will be premium-quality, but it gives freebie hunters one more avenue to explore.